Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Appendix

 \subsubsection{Training Poisoned Models.}

-On each dataset, we use the same hyper-parameters to train the models on poisoned data for all attacks, mirroring an attack scenario in practice.
-We always train on 100\% of the training data and poison \emph{without replacement}, i.e., a clean label attack does not modify the class distribution in the training dataset (i.e., the number of samples per class remains constant).
-The hyper-parameters for the trainer are listed below in \Cref{tab:training_parameters}.
-As outlined in the paper, we only fine-tune models on ImageNet as opposed to training from scratch on CIFAR-10.
+We use the same hyper-parameters on each dataset to train the models on poisoned data for all attacks, mirroring an attack scenario in practice.
+We always train on 100\% of the training data and poison \emph{without replacement}, i.e., a clean-label attack does not modify the class distribution in the training dataset (i.e., the number of samples per class remains constant).
+The hyperparameters for the trainer are listed below in \Cref{tab:training_parameters}.
+As outlined in the paper, we only fine-tune models on ImageNet instead of training from scratch on CIFAR-10.